-Joanna was born in Santiago, Chile and moved to Santa Barbara at the age of 8.
+She was born in Santiago, Chile and moved to Santa Barbara at the age of 8.
 She was the first in her family to attend college and graduated from UCSB.
 She later moved to Northern California to attend graduate school at Sonoma State University and lived in the North Bay area for 10 years.
-As a first-generation college graduate, and years of experience with public schools and nonprofits in rural and urban capacities, Joanna has developed a well-rounded understanding for the need to help students achieve academically and pursue career goals.
-She is elated to be back in her community and work with an incredibly talented team of first-generation college graduates!
+Her passion for working with low-income, first-generation, college-bound students comes from her own experience as a first-generation college graduate, and years of experience of working with public schools and nonprofits in rural and urban capacities.
+Joanna has developed a well-rounded understanding for the need to help underserved students achieve academically, prepare for higher education, and pursue career goals.
+She is elated to be back in her community and work with an incredibly talented team of first-generation young professionals.

-Cal-SOAP Peer Advisors:
+CALSOAP Peer Advisors:

-Our Peer Advisors are not only Cal-SOAP staff, they are also currently enrolled students at UCSB.
+Our Peer Advisors are not only CALSOAP staff, they are also currently enrolled students at UCSB.
 Their objective is to meet with junior high and high school students to ensure that they are receiving adequate information pertaining to financial aid, college applications, career opportunities and academic support.
 They also serve as advocates to each individual for their academic needs and advisement and assist in informing their parents.
 Peer Advisor appointments and hours can be accessed here.